Slavic Native Faith and Christianity: Raskrestitsia

 Many Rodnover groups organise formal ceremonies of renunciation of Christianity (raskrestitsia, literally "de-Christianisation") and initiation into Rodnovery.
 Central to the conversion is the adoption by the convert of a new name pertaining to the Slavic tradition (imianarechenie).
 Generally speaking, the raskrestitsia ceremony symbolises the death of the Christian individual and his rebirth as a Rodnover.
 Some groups, especially male brotherhoods, practise the cutting of a second "life line" on the palm of the hand of converts, symbolising the new "blood bond" that is formed with other members.

 The rite of raskrestitsia and admission into a Rodnover community takes place through seven precise stages: firstly, the neophyte kneels over twigs or straw in a place encompassed by a closed circle cut into the ground, intended as warding off the evil forces (identified as Christianity and its products); secondly, there is a purification ritual in which the head of the neophyte is washed, his shirt is torn, trampled and burnt to symbolise the complete rejection of former life; thirdly, three priests carry fire around the neophyte, pour grains and blow air at him, while making purifying gestures with their hands; fourthly, the priests move around the neophyte according to the Sun's trajectory while keeping their right hands over his head and crying Goy ("Gentile") or Swa (a name of the mother goddess according to the Book of Veles) three times; fifthly, the priests raise their hands towards the sky and loudly pronounce three times the new name for the neophyte, chosen by the community and approved by the priests themselves; sixthly, the circle is broken and the neophyte makes his first sacrifice with grains; seventhly, the neophyte is served a scoopful (kovsh) of mead (surya, a term borrowed from the Indo-Aryan tradition) in order to respect his progenitors.

 Campaigns and attacks

 Some Rodnovers have campaigned and perpetrated attacks against Christianity and its purported influences.
 For instance in 1996 an Orthodox Christian cathedral was desecrated in Minsk by Rodnovers who covered it with graffiti, including one who read "Christians, go away from our Belarusian soil!"
 In 2006 Rodnovers marching in Kyiv chanted "Out with Jehovah!
-Glory to Dazhboh!" and in Poland several Rodnovers launched a poster campaign against Valentines Day, which they regarded as not being an authentically Polish celebration.
+Glory to Dazhboh!" and in Poland several Rodnovers launched a poster campaign against Valentine's Day, which they regarded as not being an authentically Polish celebration.
 In Russia, Slavic Native Faith practitioners have been responsible for the vandalism and arson attacks carried out on various Christian churches.